KalleZ/pecl-exifkit/README.md

 ## Dependencies

-Libexif is required, and bundled.
-Libexif is slightly modified in order to compile.
+`libexif` is required (and bundled). `libexif` is slightly modified in order to compile.
 Below is the changes made to make `libexif` compile:

  * The bundled library is version 2.5.2pre1
  * A `config.h` file is included in the root of the library folder